AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 ### Background

 This is a rough calculation.
-Maximum volumetric flow rate can change with a number of factors, like temperatures and material.
+Maximum volumetric flow rate can change with a number of factors, like temperatures, material, and nozzle type.

 Once you find your maximum volumetric flow with the below method, you should still set it slightly lower in the slicer for margin of safety.
 I set mine slightly on the low side so that I don't have to tune it per filament/material.